rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	}
 ```

-it works just fine.
+It works just fine.

 Now we can dereference the pointer.
-Lets see how we can do that.
+Let's see how we can do that.

 ```c
 	int arr[5] = { 1, 2, 3, 4, 5 };